Good Life, Good Death

 Q12.
 What is the legal position in other countries

 A. Voluntary euthanasia is lawful in Japan (but apparently rarely practiced because of taboos).
 PAS has been lawful in Switzerland since 1940.
 In 2003 Luxembourg approved a law similar to the Dutch and Belgian versions passed in 2002.
-Albania and Colombia also permit euthanasia on a limited basis.
+Colombia also permits euthanasia on a limited basis.

-B>Q13.
-How much assisted dying goes on now in America?
+Q13.
+How much private assisted dying goes on now in America?

 A. Nobody really knows because, with assisted suicide a crime, incidents are almost always kept secret to avoid possible prosecution, although this is extremely rare.
 Derek Humphry estimates that there are probably several thousand cases in the USA each year.